kgolding/go-readkb/Readme.md

+# Reading USB Keyboard using raw events

-OMG... reading keyboard scancodes is a nightmare!!!
+> OMG... reading keyboard scancodes is a nightmare!!!

 This code will read raw scancodes and decode 'normal' keypresses to a go channel.